 Feature | Why I Chose Preventive Cardiology

-On Valentine's Day in 1994, I was five years old and in art class, carefully crafting a Valentine's Day card for my grandparents.
+On Valentine’s Day 1994, I was 5 years old and in art class, carefully crafting a Valentine’s Day card for my grandparents.
 I remember gluing a white lace heart onto a red sheet of construction paper and being excited to share my masterpiece.
 My grandfather picked me up from the bus stop that afternoon.

-While I cannot recall if my grandfather's early death was the impetus for my longstanding aspiration to become a cardiologist, it undoubtedly influenced my interest in preventive cardiology.
-To this day, I wonder if more guidance on risk factors and lifestyle modifications could have delayed or prevented his untimely demise.
+While I cannot recall if my grandfather’s early death was the impetus for my longstanding aspiration to become a cardiologist, it undoubtedly influenced my interest in preventive cardiology.
+To this day, I wonder if more guidance on risk factor and lifestyle modifications could have delayed or prevented his untimely demise.

 There is no doubt that astonishing cardiovascular advancements have occurred in the last several decades, from improved stents to minimally invasive valvular procedures to ventricular assist devices to heart transplantation.
-While this progress should be supported, there should be just as much – if not more – emphasis on preventing an individual from reaching the point that such therapies are needed.
+While this progress should be supported, there should be just as much — if not more — emphasis on preventing an individual from getting to the point that such therapies are needed.